Xavier308/holbertonschool-sorting_algorithms/README.md

 This project involves implementing different sorting algorithms and understanding their time complexities (Big O notation).
 The project is to be completed in teams of two, emphasizing pair programming for the mandatory tasks.

-## Background Context

-This project is designed for groups of two students.
-Each pair should collaborate closely, especially on the mandatory part of the project.

 ## Resources

 - [Sorting algorithm](https://en.wikipedia.org/wiki/Sorting_algorithm)
 - [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation)
 - [Sorting algorithms animations](https://www.toptal.com/developers/sorting-algorithms)
 - [15 sorting algorithms in 6 minutes (video)](https://www.youtube.com/watch?v=kPRA0W1kECg)
-  **Warning:** This video may trigger seizures for people with photosensitive epilepsy.
-Viewer discretion is advised.

 ## Learning Objectives